 The conversation partner must always be informed of the collection of personal data (incl. recording the call).
 The manner of this notification is left to the discretion of the controller.
-The data subject can be informed of the collection of data at the start of the call or earlier, such as in the agreement on which the customer relationship is based.
+The controller must inform the conversation partner of the recording, i.e. the collection of data, at the start of the call.
 A simple mention on the website will not suffice, as the information may not reach everyone.

 A voice recorded in a recording of a telephone call is personal data, and recording a telephone call constitutes processing of personal data.

 The controller must always inform the conversation partner of the call being recorded, meaning the collection of personal data, before starting to record the call.
 Controller refers to the organisation recording telephone calls, such as a company or an authority.